James Mason (neo-Nazi): 1990s imprisonment

 In 1988 and 1991 his home was raided, and he was arrested for "illegal use of a minor in nudity-oriented material", for which he was sentenced to a $500 fine and a suspended sentence.
 In May 1994, Mason was arrested and charged with two counts of sexual exploitation of a minor and two counts of contributing to the delinquency of a minor.
 His relationship with the 15-year-old girl began after his book release in 1993.
-He was connected to this girl in December of 1993, having met her father through his neo-Nazi affiliations in 1977.
+He was connected to this girl in December 1993, having met her father through his neo-Nazi affiliations in 1977.
 He chronicled the dispute with the girl in neo-Nazi periodicals that he wrote for.
 This and his devotion to Charles Manson did not help Mason's reputation with other contemporary neo-Nazis, who thought him immoral.
-The relationship ended with Mason's arrest in March of 1994.
+The relationship ended with Mason's arrest in March 1994.
 He then threatened his ex-girlfriend, who was then 16 years old, and a Latino man whom she had been dating, with a firearm.
 Initially, the case against him was more severe but after several turns in the case – Mason was found to have a less substantial child porn collection than was initially reported and the victim sued the lead investigator in the case for sexual harassment (claiming that she had also been abused by him throughout the whole case) – Mason struck a plea bargain and was convicted of weapons charges alone.

 While in prison, his neo-Nazi writings continued, then centering on what can be described as "racist UFO-Christian spiritual beliefs" until 2004.
 Mason was published by the Resistance in spring of 1995 while in prison.
-He subsequently wrote 24 articles for WAR from 1995 to 1997, a neo-Nazi organization founded by Tom Metzger.
+While he was imprisoned, his output in WAR picked up substantially, writing dozens more articles.
+He also wrote a controversial article for the white supremacist music magazine Resistance in 1995, "Charles Manson: Illusion vs. Reality?", where he advocated Manson as a leader for the white supremacist cause.
+This article was very controversial among readers of the periodical, and in the next issue they issued a debate article on Manson.

 One of Mason's supporters ultimately created a website Universal Order to consolidate his writings and display them on the internet in 1997.
 Mason recounted his time in prison as follows: "Basically I had a good time because the Colorado prison system is one of the most advanced in the country.
 You can meet quite a few interesting people."
 He was released from prison in 1997, only to be returned to prison in 1999.
 He was free by 2000.